© Unofficial Royalty 2024

 June 27, 1880 – Birth of Natalia Sergeyevna Sheremetyevskaya, Countess Brasova, morganatic wife of Grand Duke Michael of Russia, son of Alexander III, Emperor of All Russia, at a rented summer dacha outside of Moscow, Russia

 Natalia was the lover and then the morganatic wife of Grand Duke Michael of Russia, brother of Nicholas II, Emperor of All Russia.
 After the birth of a son named George after Michael’s deceased brother, Natalia and her first husband were divorced.
-Nicholas II issued a decree giving George the surname Brasov after Michael’s estate at Brasov, granted Natalia permission to use the surname Brasova and allowed her to live with Michael at his estate Brasovo.
+Nicholas II issued a decree giving George the surname Brasov after Michael’s estate at Brasov, permitted Natalia to use the surname Brasova, and allowed her to live with Michael at his estate Brasovo.
 When Michael and Natalia were secretly married without Nicholas II’s permission, Nicholas stripped Michael of his military rank, froze all his assets in Russia, seized control of his estates, and banished him from Russia.
 Eventually, Michael was allowed to return to Russia, his son George was legitimized and created Count Brasov but neither he nor his descendants could be in the line of succession.
 At the same time, Natalia was created Countess Brasova.
 Michael and his secretary were killed during the Russian Revolution and their bodies were never found.
 George died in a car accident at the age of 20.
 Natalia died at the age of 71 in 1952.

 Unofficial Royalty: Natalia Sergeyevna Sheremetyevskaya, Countess Brasova